Geraldf/React-webpack-boilerplate/README.md

 ## Author

-- a combination of a WebPack 5 boilerplate from [Tania Rascia](https://www.taniarascia.com) and the src from from [https://github.com/eldrego/react-redux-starter-kit.git]
+- a combination of a WebPack 5 boilerplate from [Tania Rascia](https://www.taniarascia.com) and the src from [https://github.com/eldrego/react-redux-starter-kit.git]

 ## License